wp-plugins/wp-attention-boxes/readme.txt

 The contact page for this plugin is: <a href="http://stevebailey.biz/blog/wp-attention-boxes" target="_blank">Wp Attention Boxes</a>

-Currently the screen shots don't seem to be showing for this plugin, on the page you're looking at, so you can see the screenshots at the site above

 == Installation ==

 Instructions for installing the WP Attention Boxes Plugin.

-  [ Note: If you're upgrading, please first de-activate this plugin. ]

 1. Download and extract the Plugin zip file.
 2. Upload the folder containing the Plugin files to your WordPress Plugins folder (usually ../wp-content/plugins/ folder).